-To investigate the cultural significance and symbolism of the regalia of Kwahu chiefs.
+To investigate the cultural significance/symbolism of the dress code of Kwahu chiefs.

-This objective aimed at investigating if any, there are cultural significance or symbolisms of the regalia of the Kwahu chiefs.
-The findings regarding this objective show that there are some cultural symbolisms and significance of the costume used by the chiefs in the Kwahu traditional area.
+This objective aimed at investigating if any, the cultural significance or symbolisms of the dress codes of the Kwahu chiefs.
+The findings regarding this objective show that there are some cultural symoblisms and significance of the dress codes used by the chiefs in the Kwahu traditional area.

-The customs and values of the people are highly manifested in their way of life and practices.
+The customs and values of the people are highly replicated in their way of life and practices.
 Most of of the cultural practices by the varieties of cultural ethnicities in Africa have their own significance to the people.
 Like any other ethnic society in Africa, the dress codes of the chiefs of Kwahu traditional area possess some cultural significance to the people.